Farama-Foundation/PettingZoo/docs/sisl/multiwalker.md

 `n_walkers`:  number of bipedal walker agents in environment

-`position_noise`:  noise applied to neigbours and package positional sensor observations
+`position_noise`:  noise applied to neigbours and package positional observations

-`angle_noise`:  noise applied to neigbours and package rotational sensor observations
+`angle_noise`:  noise applied to neigbours and package rotational observations

 `forward_reward`:  scaling factor for the positive reward obtained by bringing the package forward